 —Sir Winston Churchill

-This guidance to forge ahead is right on in the fires of fear, pain, and the loss of simple human happiness.
+This guidance is right on in the fires of fear, pain, and the loss of simple human happiness.
 Loss of confidence in the next day or week or season for ourselves and our fellow humans.

-Today I’m feeling an even more specific spin on this important counsel.
-It’s something like double down on what matters most to you.
-Despite anything or everything.
-Stay focused, or re-focus, or begin to focus, on your highest priorities.
+In fact, to counteract darkness, double down on what matters most to you.
+Despite everything.
+Stay focused.
+Or re-focus.
+Or begin to focus, on your highest priorities.
 Live your values.
 What you find most meaningful and beautiful.

 Walk.
 Your.
 Path.

 It’s a discipline.
-Perhaps the ultimate discipline.
-Maybe challenging enough that you can’t fixate on what would further darken your door and sap your body, mind, and spirit.
+Maybe the ultimate discipline.
+Maybe challenging enough that you can’t fixate on what would further sap your body, mind, and spirit.

 Do not let the behavior of another destroy your inner peace.